luxtagofficial/Apostille-library-docs/docs/guide/ownership.md

 ### M-N Ownership

 ::: tip M-N Ownership
-A m-n ownership denotes the asset having a total of `N` owners and requires the signatures of a at least `M` owners to initiate any transactions.
+A M-N (pronounced M of N) ownership denotes the asset requiring the signatures of at least `M` owners to initiate any transactions and has a total of `N` owners.
 :::

 It is also possible to assign a M-N ownership.
 All you need is the public keys of all the owners and the apostille.